Securities Fraud Attorneys

 Securities fraud encompasses a wide range of fraudulent activity carried out by individuals and companies alike.
 The following are common forms of SEC fraud:

 A fraudulent investment fund that pays investors with their own money or money that is obtained from other investors rather than profits made through investments.
-Bernie Madoff was the operator of a Ponzi scheme that is considered to be the largest financial fraud in United States history.
-It is estimated that Madoff’s scheme cost investors about $64.8 billion in losses.
+Bernie Madoff was the operator of a Ponzi scheme that cost investors an estimated $64.8 billion in losses.

-This type of financial fraud occurs when accounting firms do not identify falsified financial records made by their clients.
-In many cases, these accountants assist their customers in falsifying their books and records using improper investment deductions or secreting income in a variety of ways.
-Many of the nation’s largest accounting firms have admitted to or been charged with negligence or willful misconduct due to their failure to disclose false information related to their client companies’ financial standing.
-This type of fraud results in billions of dollars of lost tax revenue, as well as losses to individuals who were deceived about a company’s financial strength.
-Accounting fraud may be used to artificially boost a company’s stock price.
-In two recent cases, AgFeed Industries, an animal feed and hog production company, created fake invoices to inflate its revenue and Diamond Foods, a snack food company, lied about walnut costs so it could report higher earnings.
-In both cases, the goal of this fraudulent activity was to make the company look more attractive to investors.
+This type of financial fraud occurs when accounting firms do not identify falsified financial records.
+This misinformation can impact financial markets in a number of different ways.
+In some cases, accountants assist their customers in falsifying their books and records using improper investment deductions or secreting income in a variety of ways.
+Many of the nation’s largest accounting firms have admitted to or have been charged with negligence or willful misconduct due to their failure to disclose false information related to their client companies’ financial standing.
+Accounting fraud results in billions of dollars of lost tax revenue, as well as losses to individuals who were deceived about a company’s financial strength.
+“Cooking the books,” as it is often called, may be used to artificially boost a company’s stock price.
+In two notable examples, AgFeed Industries, an animal feed and hog production company, created fake invoices to inflate its revenue, Diamond Foods, a snack food company, lied about walnut costs so it could report higher earnings.
+In both cases, the goal was to make the company look more attractive to investors.

 Securities Fraud Attorneys

 Rigorously investigating and litigating SEC fraud cases requires relentless focus and dedication to our clients’ cause.
-The lawyers at Baum, Hedlund, Aristei & Goldman are tenacious and unflinching litigators and have routinely prevailed in both state and federal courts.
-Our experienced team of whistleblower attorneys can help you through the complicated process of filing an SEC fraud claim and assuring that your rights are protected.
+Our lawyers at Baum Hedlund Aristei & Goldman, are tenacious and unflinching litigators who have routinely prevailed in both state and federal courts.
+Our experienced team of whistleblower attorneys can help you through the complicated process of filing an SEC fraud claim and ensure that your rights are protected.

 If you have personal knowledge of federal securities law violations and would like to learn more about your options, please contact us.